 Try this tasty slow-cooker salmon recipe to help you fit DHA-rich salmon into your regular meal rotation.

 How to Get Enough DHA During Pregnancy

-Because DHA is so vital for the health of both mom and baby, it is critical that you consume enough DHA during pregnancy.
+Because DHA is so vital for both mom and baby’s health, it is critical that you consume enough DHA during pregnancy.
 You can either consume DHA through your diet or take high-quality prenatal vitamins with DHA.

 Choose fatty fish or prenatal vitamins with DHA.

 To get the DHA you need through your diet, be sure to eat 8-12 ounces of fatty fish each week.
 Good food sources of DHA include salmon, herring, sardines, tuna, trout, and mackerel.

 If you are not eating 8-12 ounces of fatty fish each week, choose a prenatal supplement with DHA and take it during the second and third trimester of pregnancy.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.